 - 5.4.4 As part of the financial case, the source of funding will be determined (as part of the review of business cases prior to submission to the Combined Authority or Business Board) and the CPCA S73 Officer (or BB S73 Officer where funding is from within the funds the Combined Authority holds as accountable body to the Business Board) will review the financial case to ensure that, where funding is required from internal Combined Authority sources, it is available and affordable within the Combined Authority's overall resources.
-The purpose of this is to ensure that the funding requirements of the component elements of the Single Pot are being met, and to enable the effects and outcomes of the component elements of funding within the Single Pot to be tracked. - 5.4.5 Appraisals will be proportionate to either the estimated scale of budget and/or the level of innovation/risk associated with the programme and in line with established guidance, where appropriate, as set out by HM Government, including: - HM Treasury Green Book. - MHCLG Appraisal Guide. - HM Treasury Magenta Book. - 5.4.6 Where a conflict of interest exists, full independent due diligence will be sought.
+The purpose of this is to ensure that the funding requirements of the component elements of the Single Pot are being met, and to enable the effects and outcomes of the component elements of funding within the Single Pot to be tracked. - 5.4.5 Appraisals will be proportionate to either the estimated scale of budget and/or the level of innovation/risk associated with the programme and in line with established guidance, where appropriate, as set out by HM Government, including: - HM Treasury Green Book. - DLUHC Appraisal Guide. - HM Treasury Magenta Book. - 5.4.6 Where a conflict of interest exists, full independent due diligence will be sought.
 Additionally, the Combined Authority will appoint an independent organisation, through appropriate procurement, to undertake external due diligence when required.
-The independent organisation works directly with the project applicant to undertake due diligence which then follows the decision-making process. - 5.4.7 In cases where the investment is to match central government funding, and that government department has undertaken due diligence, the Combined Authority would not need to undertake its own due diligence. - 5.4.8 The Combined Authority will include reputational checks on organisations (and their group structure including parent organisations), when considering making loans and grants. - 5.4.9 The Combined Authority's 10-point guide on Project Management provides detail on this decision-making process.
+The independent organisation works directly with the project applicant to undertake due diligence which then follows the decision-making process. - 5.4.7 In cases where the investment is to match central government funding, and that government department has undertaken due diligence, the Combined Authority would not need to undertake its own due diligence. - 5.4.8 The Combined Authority will include reputational checks on organisations (and their group structure including parent organisations), when considering making loans and grants. - 5.4.9 The Combined Authority's 10-point guide on Project Management provides detail on this decision-making process. - 5.4.10 Project Managers will mandate a robust climate change assessment as part of business case development, - 5.4.11 The Combined Authority procurement policy now ensures that climate change implications are included as part of the procurement criteria.